BigCodilo/BestLogFramework/README.md

     Loger.PrintLog("jopa", "chlen", 7324) // print all turned on level

 ```
- If path to files didn't set, logs will print in console
+ If path to files didn't set, logs will print in std.Out

  **Levels:**